1. About lisinopril

-- a dry tickly cough - cough medicines don't usually help for coughs caused by lisinopril, and sometimes the cough gets better on its own.
+- a dry tickly cough – cough medicines do not usually help for coughs caused by lisinopril, and sometimes the cough gets better on its own.
 Talk to your doctor if it bothers you or stops you sleeping, as another medicine may be better.
 Even if you stop taking lisinopril, the cough may take up to a month to go away.

 - headaches – make sure you rest and drink plenty of fluids.
 Do not drink too much alcohol.
 Ask your pharmacist to recommend a painkiller.
 Talk to your doctor if they last longer than a week or are severe.